-The food service channel accounted for approximately 8% of our total sales for the year ended December 31, 2022.
+The food service channel accounted for approximately 8% of our total sales for the year ended December 31, 2023.
 The majority of these sales were in the Nordics, Croatia and Spain and consisted primarily of sales to institutional and public sector customers such as schools and hospitals, and privately run work canteens and restaurants.
-The past few years have been a challenge in this sector, with governmental restrictions as a result of the COVID-19 pandemic having a significant adverse impact on sales in 2020 and 2021.